Infantry Weapons

 Service note

-Post-World War II RPG-family launchers, with documented use in the 2017 Battle of Marawi
+Post-World War II RPG-family launchers documented in conflicts from the early 1990s through the 2017 Battle of Marawi

 Designer